joseph-liew/Diverse-Assign/README.md

 - Simpler implementation makes it easy to adapt the software to support intuitive UI designs.
 - Efficiency and optimisation might also be better than CSP approach (Needs study to ascertain.)

-Also, the simple implementation has potential to introduce weighted-values.
+Also, the simple implementation makes the code amenable to introducing weighted-values.
 Weighted-values can be used to improve representation of minority groups.
 Unlike CSP optimisation problem, the solution is relatively easy to fine-tune to *N* number of features.

-**Objective Solution**
+### Objective Solution ###

 **Diverse-Assigner** saves the headache and time of making groups diverse by hand.
 - It's also mentally tedious to assess diversity by sight.
 - Assigning by hand is also subjective.
 If we want the maximum diversity, should a group have balanced genders or balanced education level?